Gate Theatre: 1980s–2000s

 From the 1980s onwards the Gate, under the directorship of Michael Colgan, cemented its international relationship, touring plays around the world for audiences from Beijing to New York.
 The theatre established relationships with contemporary playwrights including Samuel Beckett, Harold Pinter and Brian Friel.
-In 1991 the first ever Beckett Festival was produced, presenting all 19 of the stage plays over three weeks.
-The first ever festival of Pinter's plays followed, along with many premieres and productions of Friel's work including the production of Faith Healer with Ralph Fiennes which won a Tony Award on Broadway.
+In 1991 the first-ever Beckett Festival was produced, presenting all 19 stage plays over three weeks.
+The first-ever festival of Pinter's plays followed, along with many premieres and productions of Friel's work including the production of Faith Healer with Ralph Fiennes which won a Tony Award on Broadway.
 Among other firsts was the production of Chekhov's Three Sisters in a new version by Frank McGuinness with three real sisters, the award-winning Sinéad, Sorcha and Niamh Cusack.
 The production also featured the veteran star of Irish theatre and father of the three actresses, Cyril Cusack and the Oscar-nominated actress Lesley Manville.
 The production opened in March 1990 and transferred to the Royal Court Theatre in London later that year.

 With the support of funders, the fabric of the building was restored and renovated under the guidance of Ronnie Tallon and Scott, Tallon Walker Architects.
 This included the provision of a new wing, which incorporated a studio space – The Gate Studio – for rehearsals and workshops.

+Wheelchair accessibility

+The Gate Theatre is an old building having been completed around 1791.
+It was not designed with wheelchair access as a priority.
+There is a wheelchair lift at the back of the building.